nikp06/nikp06.github.io/content/posts/2023-03-11-simple-workflow-aws-terraform.md

 ## Defining the AWS Resources with Terraform

 ### The actual Step Function and Definition
-Let's start off this tutorial by defininig the integral part for our simple workflow - the actual step function and its definition.
-It is supposed to start with the invocation of a lambda function, which in case of failure is supposed to publish to an sns topic.
+Now, let's define the core component of our simple workflow: the Step Function.
+This Step Function is designed to start by invoking a Lambda function, which, in the event of a failure, will publish a message to an SNS topic.

-Keep in mind, that with Terraform, we always need to define AWS IAM roles and policies to define the permissions of our resources (invoking a specific lambda function and publishing to a certain sns topic).
+Remember, when using Terraform, it's essential to define AWS IAM roles and policies to specify the permissions required by our resources, such as invoking a particular Lambda function and publishing to a specific SNS topic.

 ```HCL
 # variables